 - *See post above for make ahead directions.

 - Preheat oven to 350 degrees F. Grease the sides of a 9-10" pie plate.
-Place 3-4 tbsp melted butter in the bottom of the pie plate and swirl to coat the bottom.
+Place 3-4 tbsp of the melted butter in the bottom of the pie plate and swirl to coat the bottom.

 - *If you're using a pie plate smaller than 10", it's a good idea to place a piece of tin foil in the oven under the plate to catch any possible drips.